The basics of user personas

 What is a persona?

 Personas are fictional profiles representing a group of people, such as users, potential customers or employees – as well as their mindsets, their needs and behavior patterns.
 After defining the characteristics of your persona(s), you can use them in your daily work.
-The most important idea of using personas is emphasizing: Try to walk in the shoes of someone else, such as your customer’s (also user’s, employee’s or citizen’s) shoes.
+The most important idea of using personas is empathizing: Try to walk in the shoes of someone else, such as your customer’s (also user’s, employee’s or citizen’s) shoes.

 Often personas are used to describe customer or user segments.
 Creating personas can lead to new insights who your customers really are and why they are using your products or services.
 Personas help to give a team a shared understanding of their customers and are a valuable basis for journey mapping and stakeholder mapping, as well as many other tools.

 Types of personas